 Your genome is your complete DNA sequence, including both coding and non-coding regions.

 More than 99% of your DNA is identical to everyone else’s.
 A variant is a change in the DNA code.
-A variant can be a normal genetic difference that does not cause medical problems, or it can cause an abnormality.
+A variant can be a normal genetic difference that does not cause medical problems, or it can be a harmful variant that causes an abnormality or disease.
 The purpose of genetic testing is to identify changes in the DNA sequence that are the cause of an affected individual’s condition or that may predispose an individual to develop a condition later in life.

 Our DNA is organized into 23 pairs of chromosomes.
 We have two copies of each gene - one inherited from our mother and one inherited from our father.
 We will pass one of those copies on to our children.
 If one copy contains the variant and one does not, we have a 50% chance of passing the variant on to an individual child.
 If both copies contain the variant, we have a 100% chance of passing the variant on to an individual child.

-Frequently Asked Questions about the Genomic Reveal™ Test
+Frequently Asked Questions About the Genomic Inform® Test

-Whole genome sequencing can identify variants in your DNA that put you at an increased risk for developing diseases such as cancer, later-onset cardiac syndromes and connective tissue syndromes.
-It can determine your carrier status for rare inherited disorders as well as identify pharmacogenomic variants that may affect your response to prescribed medications.
+Genetic testing can identify variants in your DNA that put you at an increased risk for developing diseases later in life such as cancer, heart conditions, clotting conditions, inflammatory bowel diseases, inherited kidney disorders and more.
+It can also determine your carrier status for rare inherited disorders before you pass a harmful variant on to your child.

-Once a sample and the associated paperwork is received, it takes ~8 weeks to deliver the final clinical report to the ordering physician.
+Once your completed test requisition form and saliva sample are received, it takes ~8 weeks to deliver the final clinical report.